 I can relate to E’s decreased bladder sensation and tone, and can understand how it can be difficult for her to tell when she needs to urinate.
-My understanding comes not from a stroke, but from mismanagement in my post-partum care.
+My understanding comes not from a stroke, but from mismanagement in my post-partum care after her birth.

 About 6 hours later, when I stood up, I had a flood of what I thought was blood.
 I rang the nurse and she got housekeeping to clean it up, and she didn’t seem concerned at all, so I thought that much bleeding must be normal.